How does high myopia increase my risk of glaucoma?Eye & LASIK

 - Moderate myopia (300 to 600 degrees) = 5 times more likely to get glaucoma

 - Severe myopia (more than 600 degrees) = 15 times more likely to get glaucoma

 Hence, if you have myopia or a family history of glaucoma (or both), do get screened for glaucoma.
-It is very important to remember that majority of cases of glaucoma are without symptoms in the early to intermediate stages of the disease.
-Blurring of vision, when experience, is often a late symptom and is irreversible.
+It is very important to remember that the majority of cases of glaucoma are without symptoms in the early to intermediate stages of the disease.
+The blurring of vision, when experience, is often a late symptom and is irreversible.

 Hope this helps!

 Several theories have been proposed for this relationship.
-The most popular theories include that of reduced structural support in high myopes (thinner sclera / corneas due to having a larger eyeball) predispose to degeneration of the retinal nerve fiber layer (causing glaucoma), and that myopic patients have thinner retinal nerve fiber layers to begin with (associated with having a larger eyeball in general).
+The most popular theories include that of reduced structural support in high myopes (thinner sclera/corneas due to having a larger eyeball) predispose to degeneration of the retinal nerve fibre layer (causing glaucoma), and that myopic patients have thinner retinal nerve fibre layers to begin with (associated with having a larger eyeball in general).

 You’ve thought long and hard about getting LASIK done in Singapore, but don’t know where to start.
 You're also too lazy to sift through all the...READ MORE

 Would You Insert Permanent Contact Lenses Into Your Eyes?
 This Singaporean Ophthalmologist Explains The Benefits Of This Procedure

 You may be familiar with disposable or monthly contact lenses but what about Implantable Contact Lenses (ICL)?
 If you think it sounds like something...READ MORE